-Once a proper method of evaluating SLOs has been constructed, and assessment vehicles chosen to address specific SLOs, the data collected must be analyzed for the ultimate purpose of improving the learning experience for students.
-Again, this is a multifaceted process.
+Once a proper method of evaluating student learning outcomes has been constructed, and assessment vehicles chosen to address specific SLO's, the data collected must be analyzed for the ultimate purpose of improving the learning experience for students.
+Again, this is a multi-faceted process.

-The method chosen to evaluate a program's effectiveness is useful only when compared with a standard.
+The method chosen to evaluate a program's effectiveness is only useful when compared to a standard.
 This standard is known as a benchmark.
-According to the Center for Community College Student Engagement (CCCSE), "Benchmarking is the systematic process of comparing an organizations performance on key measures to the performance of others" (3).
+According to the Center for Community College

+Student Engagement (CCCSE), "Benchmarking is the systematic process of comparing an organizations performance on key measures to the performance of others (3)."

-At BCC, the Nuclear Medicine Technology Program has established benchmarks that can be found on the recently updated Forms J and L of the JRCNMT compliance report.
+At BCC, the Nuclear Medicine Technology Program has established benchmarks that can be found on the recently updated forms J and L of the JRCNMT compliance report.

-The benchmarks found on Form J reflect the level of competence required of each student as stated in the published SLOs.
-These benchmarks were chosen on the basis of several factors.
-First, historical assessment data of the program were analyzed to determine an appropriate and reasonable goal (as described by the SLOs) for the students to achieve.
-Historical assessment data were used to minimize the "shotin-the-dark" attempts at establishing reasonable student goals.
+The benchmarks found on form J reflect the level of competence required of each student as stated in the published student learning outcomes.
+These benchmarks were chosen based on several factors.
+First, historical assessment data of the program was analyzed to determine an appropriate and reasonable goal (as described by the SLO's) for the students to achieve.
+Historical assessment data was used to minimize the "shot in the dark" attempts at establishing reasonable student goals.
 These goals are ultimately assessed through both formative and summative means in various courses and throughout various stages of a student's progress through the program.

-Another consideration in the formulation of a benchmark is how it compares with outside requirements.
+Another consideration in the formulation of a benchmark is how it compares to outside requirements.
 Benchmarks that reflect individual student performance are created at the "local" level and tend to address the requirements of the college.
 Although these benchmarks are designed with academic performance in mind, they must also align with industry performance as well.

 Form L of the JRCNMT compliance report establishes the benchmarks at the industry level.

 Largely influenced by accrediting standards, these benchmarks are designed as an assessment tool for the program.
 These benchmarks are influenced by assessment data gathered on an occupational level and reflect a common standard throughout the profession.

 Regardless of either a program or student level, a benchmark that will yield accurate assessment data is overwhelmingly assessing a quantitative activity.
-Because of the objective nature of quantitative analysis, program data can be gathered and assessed across the curriculum, regardless of who is performing the evaluation.
-This is an extremely crucial aspect of assessment when dealing with program-level effectiveness.
+Due to the objective nature of quantitative analysis, program data can be gathered and assessed across the curriculum, regardless of who is performing the evaluation.
+This is an extremely crucial aspect of assessment when dealing with program level effectiveness.
 To yield accurate assessment results, limiting the amount of subjective variance is critical.

 Effective assessment needs to happen at multiple levels at varying times to yield meaningful results.
 To compile the most accurate data possible, it is up to the instructor to maintain a focus on addressing the student and program outcomes.
-At the program level, although data are collected on a continual basis, outcomes are generally assessed every 2 y (which represents a full program cycle).
-These outcomes should differ from those that are course-level outcomes or SLOs.
+At the program level, although data is collected on a continual basis, outcomes are generally assessed every two years (which represents a full program cycle).
+These outcomes should differ from those that are course or student level outcomes.

-Over the past few years, our program at BCC has implemented several tools to streamline the process of completing Forms J and L while ensuring that the SLOs are met.
+Over the past few years, our program at BCC has implemented several tools to streamline the process of completing forms J and L, while ensuring that the SLO's are met.
 The feedback from the JRCNMT has helped to restructure our program by targeting more efficient ways to retain records, organize data, and implement teaching tools.
-Below is a summary of some elements that we have already restructured to improve the assessment process of our program while also focusing on plans to enhance the monitoring of our SLOs.
+Below is a summary of some elements that we have already restructured to improve the assessment process of our program, while also focusing on plans to enhance the monitoring of our SLO's.